-The Company operates in three reportable segments (a) corporate (b) airport security and other aviation services and (c) technology.
+The Company operates in three reportable segments (a) corporate (b) airport security and other aviation services and (c) authentication technology.
 The corporate segment does not generate revenue and contains primarily non-operational expenses.
 The airport security and other aviation services segment provide security and other services to airlines and airport authorities, predominantly in Europe and the United States of America.
-The technology segment is predominantly involved in the development and sale of authentication security software to financial and other institutions, predominantly in the United States of America and Europe.
-All inter-segment transactions are eliminated in consolidation.
+The authentication technology segment is predominantly involved in the development and sale of authentication security software to financial and other institutions, predominantly in the United States of America.
+All intersegment transactions are eliminated in consolidation.
 The accounting policies of the segments are the same as the accounting policies of the Company as a whole.

-Critical Accounting Policies
+Critical Accounting Estimates

 The consolidated financial statements have been prepared in accordance with U.S. GAAP.
 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 Actual results could differ from those estimates.
-Our critical accounting policies that require the use of judgment and estimates are listed below.
-Please refer to Note 2 of ICTS's consolidated financial statements included in this Annual Report for the year ended December 31, 2018 for a summary of ICTS's significant accounting policies.
+Our critical accounting policies that require the use of judgment and estimates are: (a) valuation allowance of deferred income taxes, (b) determination of future lease periods of existing lease contracts and (c) determination of the estimated fair value of the AU10TIX preferred shares conversion.
+Please refer to Note 2 of ICTS's consolidated financial statements included in this Annual Report for the year ended December 31, 2021 for a summary of ICTS's significant accounting policies.